FREE Guide to the 7 Easiest Veggies to Grow

 3) Create Mounds for Your Plants

-Strawberry plants don’t like getting their feet wet so creating mounds (about 10cm high and 40cm apart) is a great way to help with drainage and prevent ground fruit from rotting.
-Run mounds north to south in your garden to optimise the sun hitting your plants.
+Strawberry plants don’t like getting their feet wet so creating mounds about 4 inches (10cm) high and 15.5 inches (40cm) apart is a great way to help with drainage and prevent ground fruit from rotting.

 Garden Tip!
 After you plant, pick the first flowers that bud so that the plant focuses its energy on growth instead.